DevChuriwala/FuzzyAdventure/README.md

 # FuzzyAdventure

 This repository consists of my submission for the SAiDL Summer Assignment 2020.
-More details for each section can be found in the Readme files of the folders themselves.
+**More details for each section can be found in the README files of the folders themselves.**

 ## Files